7tena/Feedback-system/README.md

 ## Conclusion and Future Scope
 The project was hosted with minimal functionalities using basic technologies.
 The future scope of the project includes the following modifications :
-1. Improving the UI to increase the user experience
+- Improving the UI to increase the user experience
-2. Allowing students to submit feedback whenever they wish to do it, instead of the current model which only takes feedback at the end of the semester
+- To include a notification system that alerts the faculty when a student has submitted a feedback for him/her.
-3. To include a notification system that alerts the faculty when a student has submitted a feedback for him/her.
+- Allowing students to submit feedback whenever they wish to do it, instead of the current model which only takes feedback at the end of the semester